 The Scottish Government makes funds available to support UK students in financial difficulty in the academic session 2021-2022.
 The funds are focused on supporting living costs and are not to reduce tuition fees.

 These funds are for students in financial hardship at the time of application.

 Discretionary funds cannot be used to pay towards the cost of tuition fees.

 We recommend all students, including continuing students who have previously received funds, considering applying for Discretionary Funds, please read our guidance at:

-We have introduced some changes for the 2020/21 academic session:
+We introduced some changes from the 2020/21 academic session: